-Due to coronavirus (COVID-19), we’re all staying home as much as possible, and you might find that you’re producing more waste than usual.
+Due to Covid-19, we’re all staying home as much as possible, and you might find that you’re producing more waste than usual.

 During this time, we are asking residents to act responsibly and avoid presenting additional waste.
 If every household presents additional waste, this will take up space in the collection vehicles and place additional strain on collection crews.